Assistive Animal Policy

 Requirements for Request of Service Animals, Psychiatric Service Dogs and Therapy Animals

-If you are considering requesting an assistive animal in on-campus housing you must complete the Accommodation Request Form in the Office of Disability Services.
+If you are considering requesting an assistive animal in on-campus housing you must complete the Accommodation Request Form in the Office of Accessibility Services.

 Emotional Support Animals (ESA)

 Barry University recognizes the importance of Emotional Support Animals (ESA) to individuals with disabilities.
 As such, policies have been developed regarding Emotional Support Animals to ensure that people with disabilities, who require the use of an ESA as a reasonable accommodation, receive the benefit of this partnership.